 An audit can ensure gas cooking and heating appliances are running safely and efficiently to help to lower gas bills.

-From spring-2020 you will start receiving the 5% renewable hydrogen gas blend for an initial period of five years.
+You will start receiving the 5% renewable hydrogen gas blend in the first quarter of 2021for an initial period of five years.
 Register here to get the latest updates on HyP SA’s start date

 There will be no change to the price you pay as a result of receiving blended 5% renewable gas.
 Customers will pay the same amount as if they were receiving 100% natural gas.